 Two coats of Koster NB1 Grey were applied.
 Koster NB1 is suitable for waterproofing against ground moisture and for non-pressurized and pressurized water up to > 13 bar.

-The client was delighted with Timberwise’s pragmatic and practical approach to this project, assured that Wildernesse House will be preserved for years to come, given Delta’s 100-year product life cycle.
+The client was delighted with Timberwise’s pragmatic and practical approach to this project, ensuring that Wildernesse House will be preserved for years to come, given Delta’s 100-year product life cycle.

-Wildernesse House is designed to bring people together to enjoy all the estate has to offer, we wish all the future inhabitants a happy and relaxing retirement.
+Wildernesse House is designed to bring people together to enjoy all the estate has to offer, creating a happy and relaxing retirement home.